dinnerisserved/captiveportal/README.md

 # Captive Portal Script

 This repository contains two scripts designed to manage network settings and automate the process of handling captive portals.
-The scripts are divided into two parts: a root-level script (`captiveportal_root.sh`) and a user-level script (`captiveportal_user.sh`).
+The scripts are divided into two parts: a root-level script (`captiveportal.sh`) and a user-level script (`captiveportal_user.sh`).

 ## Description

-- **Root Script (`captiveportal_root.sh`)**: This script performs system-level network configuration tasks and should be executed with `sudo`.
+- **Root Script (`captiveportal.sh`)**: This script performs system-level network configuration tasks and should be executed with `sudo`.
 - **User Script (`captiveportal_user.sh`)**: This script handles user-level tasks, such as opening URLs in a web browser.
 It should be run without `sudo`.

 ## Usage